© Dave Schumaker

 - Depending on students’ prior knowledge of a flowering plant’s life cycle, you may want to review the following concepts: the functions of a flower, pollinator, fruit, and seed disperser.
 You may also want to review the concept of adaptations.

 - Assign students a partner to travel with through the exhibit.
+To make sure students take the hunt seriously, let them know that the class will be discussing their answers afterwards.

 - Tell students they will start from the bottom of the page (forest floor) because that is where they will enter the exhibit.
 Once they find one of the plants or animals pictured on the page, they may fold back that tab and discuss the question with their partner.